Wenjun-Ji/Wenjun-Ji/README.md

 <h1 align="left">Hi 👋, I'm Wenjun Ji</h1>
-🏫 I’m currently a junior student in Nankai University, 🇨🇳, majoring in software engineering
+🏫 I’m currently a Senior student in Nankai University, 🇨🇳, majoring in software engineering

 **Researching in the field of computer vision, especially in the area of COD (Camouflaged Object Detection) and AI security**